Chart Color Schemes

 Population

-Population growth drivers in Calamvale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Calamvale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Calamvale's population, as of November 2025, is estimated at around 19,817 people.
-This reflects a growth of 1,823 individuals since the 2021 Census, which recorded a population of 17,994.
-The increase was inferred from AreaSearch's estimation of the resident population at 19,572 following examination of ABS's latest ERP data release in June 2024 and an additional 226 validated new addresses since the Census date.
-This results in a density ratio of approximately 2,980 persons per square kilometer, placing Calamvale in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth rate of 10.1% since the 2021 census exceeds the national average of 8.9%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods, driving primary growth for the area.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Calamvale's estimated population is around 19,781.
+This reflects an increase of 1,787 people since the 2021 Census, which reported a population of 17,994.
+The change is inferred from AreaSearch's resident population estimate of 19,513 following examination of the latest ERP data release by the ABS in June 2024 and an additional 226 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,974 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Calamvale's growth rate of 9.9% since the 2021 census exceeded the national average (9.7%).
+Population growth was primarily driven by overseas migration contributing approximately 75.0%.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied.
-Looking ahead, Calamvale is projected to experience above median population growth based on aggregated SA2-level projections.
-By 2041, the suburb is expected to grow by 3,165 persons, reflecting an increase of 15.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Projecting forward with demographic trends, an above median population growth is expected, with the Calamvale statistical area (Lv2) projected to grow by 3,163 persons to 2041, reflecting a total increase of 15.4% over the 17 years.

 Frequently Asked Questions - Population